canonical/starlark/doc/safety.md

 To safely iterate over a `Value` use `SafeIterate`, which functions as a safe replacement for `Iterate`.
 When using it, always remember to call the `Err()` method once iteration is complete.

-For example, to safely iterate over a structure, use the following snippet—
+For example, to safely iterate over a structure, use the following snippet:

 ```go
 iter, err := SafeIterate(thread, iterableValue)